 We decided to only work with brand that are not owned by a non cruelty-free company.
 We applaud all businesses that stand against animal testing, but we really want to shine a light on the ones that say no to it in every area of their company, and that includes any parent companies that profit from their sales.

-Why do we stock products from companies that are not officially cruelty-free accredited?
+Why do we stock products from companies that are not officially cruelty-free certified?

 We love it when a company is officially cruelty-free accredited, and we shine a light on these with our 'certified cruelty-free' logo on our product pages, and you can even filter our products by using our 'certified cruelty-free' value filter.
 We also know, however, that there are many businesses out there that are truly cruelty-free but without the accreditations.
 Official certifications can take quite a bit of time to be approved, and some cost money, and so some businesses (especially small businesses) can be cruelty-free but haven't (or haven't yet) gained certification.

 We feel that we are very transparent with the fact that not all the companies on this site are cruelty-free certified, but we do ensure that every single one of them signs our thorough cruelty-free form.
 This form includes terms and conditions regarding the manufacturer's liability should they sign the form incorrectly, so we are confident in its reliability.

 Ultimately, our aim at Lovethical is to help our customers make an informed decision when deciding what products to purchase.
-So, what we want to do is put the information on the table - that all companies we work with have signed our form and then highlight the ones that are officially certified - and let the customer chose from there.
+Therefore, we put the information on the table - that all companies we work with have signed our form and then we highlight the ones that are officially certified - and let our customers chose from there.